Frequently Asked Questions

 - To find out more about the grading system used at McMaster and to see an example of how the Cumulative GPA is calculated, go to the Grading System section of the Office of the Registrar website.

 Do you offer Co-op Programs?

 - Co-operative education or Co-op is an academic program that alternates academic semesters with periods of full-time work experience.
-Selection to all 14 of our co-op programs is based on academic achievement and an interview.
-Although entry to a co-op program doesn't begin until Level III, in your first year, it is a good idea to review the co-op program admission requirements in the Faculty of Science section of the Undergraduate Calendar to ensure you are on track with program admission requirements.
+Selection to all 12 of our co-op programs is based on academic achievement and an interview.
+Although entry to a co-op program doesn't begin until Level III, in your first year, it is a good idea to review the co-op program admission requirements in the Programs (by Degree) and Minors section of the Undergraduate Calendar to ensure you are on track with program admission requirements.

 - In Level II, you should plan to attend a co-op information session in January.
 All applications are due in March.
 Information about our co-op programs and the selection procedure may be obtained from our Science Career and Co-operative Education Office.